Next.js from Zero to Production — Part 13

 return res.json();

-Pro tip: next js api routes is one of the most searched topics by senior engineers.
+Pro tip: color picker html is one of the most searched topics by senior engineers.
 Mastering it sets you apart.

 // Optimized React component with TypeScript